Monday Gains for Lean Hogs

-Front month hog prices were mostly higher, though April was a dime weaker.
+Front month hog prices were mostly higher on Monday, though April was a dime weaker.
 The back months were 25 to 80 cents higher for the close.
 USDA’s National Average Base Hog price was 28 cents weaker to $79.66.
 The CME Lean Hog Index for 3/14 was $82.34, up by 25 cents.

 USDA’s National Pork Carcass Cutout Value for Monday dropped 31 cents to $93.16.
 USDA reported hog slaughter at 486k head for Monday, which was up from 455k head last week and compares to 460k head during the same week last year.